paulstringer/OCSlimProject/README.md

 ### Finally

 * Add the 'AcceptanceUnitTest' target to the test phase of any schemes where you want the Acceptance Tests to be run as part of your develop and test workflow.
 E.g. Add 'AcceptanceUnitTest' to the test phase of your main apps target.
 This will then run acceptance tests at the same time as running your regular unit tests.

+### How Does It Work?

+An included sequence diagram (created with [Sequence Diagram for Mac](https://itunes.apple.com/us/app/sequence-diagram/id1195426709>)) provides a detailed description of what's happening under the hood.

 #### Some Known Issues

 ##### Cloud CI e.g. Travis